Minibeat-uwu/Weight-Shift-Car-Motion-Reader/README.md

 # Side Force Reader for Car
 I just found a wii fit balance board in value village.
 After thinking about what to do, why not this.

+Basically, wii fit balance board is a giant weight shift controller created from Nintendo right?
+If that's the case, if I have a platform where a weight cart rolling around due to the car's movement, it might be able to read the amount of force from the centripital force right?
+That cart also has to be tensioned to the center though, but by understanding the tension force from the center and reading the position of the weight cart, it might be able to read it.

+It's large, there are much better ways out there, but hey why not.

 ## Log
 Got the wii fit board on May 23, 2019